DIRACGrid/DIRAC/docs/source/AdministratorGuide/Resources/proxyprovider.rst

 ProxyProvider
 ==============

-This resource type provide interface to obtain proxy certificate on the fly.
+This resource type provide interface to obtain proxy certificate using user indentifier.
 The following proxy providers are represented here: ``DIRACCA``, ``PUSP``.

 DIRACCA proxy provider